 UC San Francisco was forced to pay $1.14 million to a cyber-criminal gang in June 2020.

 According to Palo Alto Networks, the average ransom demand rose 144% in 2021 to $2.2 million, while the number of victims whose data was leaked grew by 85% in 2021, both new record highs.

 - Update software and operating systems with the latest patches.
 Outdated applications and operating systems are the targets of most attacks.

 - Never click on links or attachments in unsolicited emails.

 - Back up data regularly.
 Use cloud storage where possible to manage offline backups.

 - Follow safe practices when using devices that connect to the Internet.

 - Delete suspicious e-mails.
 Deals that sound too good to be true are probably malicious.
-If in doubt, contact the alleged source by phone or by using a known, public e-mail address to verify the message’s authenticity.

 - Use e-mail filtering options whenever possible.
 E-mail or spam filtering can stop a malicious message from reaching your inbox.